mozilla/hotdish/README.md

 -------------

 1. Click https://people.mozilla.com/~glind/hotdish.xpi
-2. `View > sidebar > Share with hotdishgroup`
+2. In Firefox, go to `View > Sidebar > Share with hotdishgroup`
-3. Close the sidebar to stop collaborating.
+3. Close the Sidebar to stop collaborating.
 4. Be aware everyone in the group sees everything you open *in that window*.

 Everything you do in the window with that sidebar opened will be shared with everyone else in the hotdishgroup group.